esnitkin914/Comparative_Genomics/day2_morning/README.md

 Sequence file 2  = SRR5244781_contigs_ordered.gbf
 ```

-- Play around with ACT to see what types of genes are unique to the MSSA genome SRR5244781 compared to the MRSA genome!!!
+- Play around with ACT to see what types of genes are unique to the MSSA genome SRR5244781 compared to the MRSA genome!

+The MRSA reference genome is on the top and the MSSA assembly is on the bottom of you screen.

-Hint: USA300 MRSA acquired the SCCmec cassette (which contains a penicillin binding protein and mecR1) and the element ACME (which contains gene arcA).
+What genes (in general) do you expect to be in the MRSA genome but not the MSSA genome?
+Some sort of resistance genes, right?
+Indeed USA300 MRSA acquired the SCCmec cassette (which contains a penicillin binding protein and mecR1) which confers resistance to methicillin and other beta-lactam antibiotics.

+Click on GoTo->FPR3757.gb->Navigator-> GoTo and search by gene name.
+Search for mecR1.
+Is it in the MSSA genome?

+It also acquired the element ACME.
+One gene on ACME is arcA.

+Click on GoTo->FPR3757.gb->Navigator-> GoTo and search by gene name.
+Search for arcA.
+Is it in the MSSA genome?
+Do you see other arc genes that may be in an operon with arcA?

+Scroll through the length of the genome.
+Are there any genes in the MSSA genome that are not in the MRSA genome?

+See this diagram and paper for more information on the features of USA300 MRSA:

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day2_morning/day2_morn_mecA.png)